 You have the right to opt-out of the sale of your PI by a business subject to certain laws and regulations.
 We do not sell any PI, regardless of the person’s age, for money or anything similar.
 However, to the extent that third party advertising cookies and related technologies are ultimately determined to be a “sale” We may engage in that activity.

 If you would like to request your PI, that your PI be deleted or that your PI not be sold, please send the request to privacy@K12.com or calling 703 483-7000.
 IMPORTANT: Please direct all requests related to education records and to course data directly to the public school in which the student is enrolled.
 As a service provider to those schools, We cannot delete or modify education records or other records collected or processed for, or on behalf of, a school, unless directed to do so by the school.

 You also have the right not to be discriminated against for exercising your privacy rights under California statutes.
 We will not discriminate against you (by, for example, denying goods or services to you or providing a different level of quality of goods or services to you) because you exercised any of these privacy rights.

 What information is collected or shared on message boards and chats?

-What happens when I link to other websites, chat rooms or resources from K12’s Sites?
+What happens when I link to other websites from Stride’s Sites?